Regulator charges Suncor Energy over 2019 worker injury on Canadian offshore oil site

-WINNIPEG, Manitoba, Dec 16 (Reuters) - A Canadian energy regulator said on Friday that it has laid charges against Suncor Energy SU.TO after a worker was injured in 2019 on the Terra Nova floating oil production and storage vessel.
+WINNIPEG, Manitoba, Dec 16 (Reuters) - A Canadian energy regulator said on Friday that it has laid charges against Suncor Energy Inc SU.TO after a worker was injured in 2019 on the Terra Nova floating oil production storage and offloading vessel.

 Suncor is charged with failing to ensure that every worker wore a safety harness in certain situations and used appropriate protective equipment, the Canada-Newfoundland and Labrador Offshore Petroleum Board said in a statement.